The 90% Project: The vaccine roll-out in rural communities - NZ Herald

 Maketu Health and Social Services chief executive Shontell Peawini said there had been a "really positive uptake" of the vaccine in the rural community.

-The health and social services provider collaborated with the Poutiri Trust to set up a vaccination clinic at its premises in Maketu, she said.
+The health and social services provider collaborated with the Poutiri Trust to set up a vaccination clinic at their premises in Maketu, she said.

-"All the barriers and overcoming everything really from transport to cost of everything - so it was really good that we've worked with Poutiri to get this up and running."
+"With all the barriers and overcoming everything from transport to cost, it was really good that we've worked with Poutiri to get this up and running."

 The provider also set up a drive-through vaccination clinic during lockdown which was "really successful" and led to two more venues being set up in Maketu at a reserve and the local marae, she said.